ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### Help and contacts

++ For Support please consider asking on [our Forums](https://community.hpcc.ucr.edu/).
-+ For questions or requesting user accounts, please email [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
++ For requesting user accounts, password help, or software requests, please email [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
-+ For discussions with other users, please consider asking on [our Forums](https://community.hpcc.ucr.edu/) or joining the [ucr-hpcc](https://ucr-hpcc.slack.com/) workspace on Slack.
++ You can also join our Slack at [ucr-hpcc](https://ucr-hpcc.slack.com/).
 + [Contact information](https://hpcc.ucr.edu/about/overview/people/)